mattermost/mattermost-test-management/data/test-cases/notification-test-tool/1-MAC.md

 ---
 # (Required) Ensure all values are filled up
-name: "User can generate test notification from a browser and verify on the Desktop and Mobile app"
+name: "MAC OS | User can generate test notification from a browser and verify on the Desktop and Mobile app"
 status: Active
 priority: Normal
 folder: Notification Test Tool